jgm/pandoc/doc/lua-filters.md

 See [module documentation](#module-pandoc) for a list of pandoc elements.

+## Global variables

+Pandoc passes additional data to Lua filters by setting global variables.

+`FORMAT`
-The global `FORMAT` is set to the format of the pandoc writer being used (`html5`, `latex`, etc.), so the behavior of a filter can be made conditional on the eventual output format.
+:   The global `FORMAT` is set to the format of the pandoc
+    writer being used (`html5`, `latex`, etc.), so the behavior of a filter can be made conditional on the eventual output format.

+`PANDOC_READER_OPTIONS`
+:   Table of the options which were provided to the parser.

+`PANDOC_VERSION`
+:   Contains the pandoc version as a numerically indexed table,
+    most significant number first.
+E.g., for pandoc 2.1.1, the value of the variable is a table `{2, 1, 1}`.
+Use `table.concat(PANDOC_VERSION, '.')` to produce a version
+    string.
+This variable is also set in custom writers.

+`PANDOC_API_VERSION`
+:   Contains the version of the pandoc-types API against which
+    pandoc was compiled.
+It is given as a numerically indexed table, most significant number first.
+E.g., if pandoc was compiled against pandoc-types 1.17.3, then the value of the variable will be a table `{1, 17, 3}`.
+Use `table.concat(PANDOC_API_VERSION, '.')` to produce a version
+    string from this table.
+This variable is also set in custom writers.

+`PANDOC_SCRIPT_FILE`
+:   The name used to involve the filter.
+This value can be used
+    to find files relative to the script file.
+This variable is also set in custom writers.

 # Pandoc Module